-MSSB, the investment managers and their affiliates may also develop analyses and/or evaluations of securities sold in a program described in this Brochure, as well as buy and sell interests in securities on behalf of its proprietary or client accounts.
+MSSB, the managers and their affiliates may also develop analyses and/or evaluations of securities sold in a program described in this brochure, as well as buy and sell interests in securities on behalf of its proprietary or client accounts.
 These analyses, evaluations and purchase and sale activities are proprietary and confidential, and MSSB will not disclose them to clients.
 MSSB may not be able to act, in respect of clients' account, on any such information, analyses or evaluations.

-MSSB, investment managers and their affiliates are not obligated to effect any transaction that they believe would violate federal or state law, or the regulations of any regulatory or self-regulatory body.
+MSSB, investment managers and their affiliates are not obligated to effect any transaction that MSSB or a manager or any of their affiliates believe would violate federal or state law, or the regulations of any regulatory or self-regulatory body.

 Research Reports.
-MS&Co. does business with companies covered by its research groups.
-Furthermore, MS&Co. and its affiliates, and client accounts, may hold a trading position (long or short) in the securities of companies subject to such research.
-Therefore, MS&Co. has a conflict of interest that could affect the objectivity of its research reports.
+MS & Co. does business with companies covered by its research groups.
+Furthermore, MS & Co and its affiliates may hold a trading position (long or short) in., the securities of companies subject to such research.
+Therefore, MS & Co. has a conflict of interest that could affect the objectivity of its research reports.

 Certain Trading Systems.
-MSSB may effect trades on behalf of client accounts through exchanges, electronic communication networks or other alternative trading systems ("Trading Systems"), including Trading Systems in which MSSB or its affiliates may have a direct or indirect ownership interest, or on which MSSB or its affiliates may have a board seat.
-In certain instances, MSSB and/or its affiliates may be deemed to control one or more of such Trading Systems based on the level of such ownership interest, and whether MSSB or its affiliates are represented on the board of such Trading Systems.
+MSSB may effect trades on behalf of client accounts through exchanges, electronic communication networks or other alternative trading systems ("Trading Systems"), including Trading Systems in which MSSB or its affiliates may have a direct or indirect ownership interest, or on which MSSB and/or its affiliates may have a board seat.
+In certain instances, MSSB or its affiliates may be deemed to control one or more of such Trading Systems based on the level of such ownership interest, and whether MSSB or its affiliates are represented on the board of such Trading Systems.
 If MSSB directly or indirectly effects client trades through Trading Systems in which MSSB or its affiliates have an ownership interest, MSSB or its affiliates may receive an indirect economic benefit based on their ownership interest.
-In addition, subject at all times to its obligations to obtain best execution for its customers' orders, it is contemplated that MSSB will route certain customer order flow to its affiliates.
-Currently, MSSB and/or its affiliates (including affiliates of MS&Co.) own over 5% of the voting securities of certain Trading Systems, including BATS Global Markets, Inc. (commonly known as "BATS"); BIDS Holdings LLC (commonly known as "BIDS"); MTS Portugal; iSWAP; The MuniCenter; BOX Options Exchange, LLC; OTC DerivNet; and TradeWeb.
-The Trading Systems on which MSSB trades for client accounts and in which MSSB or its affiliates own interests may change from time to time.
-You may contact your Financial Advisor for an up-to-date list of Trading Systems in which MSSB or its affiliates own interests and on which MSSB and/or MS&Co. trades for client accounts.
+In addition, subject at all times to best execution for its customers' orders, it is contemplated that MSSB will route certain customer order flow to its affiliates.
+Currently, MSSB or its affiliates own over 5% of the voting securities of certain Trading Systems, including or its affiliates own interests may change from time to time.
+You may contact your Financial Advisor for an up-to-date list of Trading Systems in which affiliates of MSSB own interests and on which MSSB and/or MS & Co. trades for client accounts.